Adamm285/feddit/README.md

 2. make comments

-3. clear articles and scrape for new!
+3. clear articles and scrape for new ones!